-&lt;sup>5The rank K NMF approximates a positive matrix $P \in \mathbb{R}+^{V \times D}$ as the product of two positive matrices $B\Theta$ , $B \in \mathbb{R}+^{V \times K}$ and $\Theta \in \mathbb{R}+^{K \times D}$ .
-The quality of the approximation is assessed using different versions of loss functions; for example I-divergence or Frobenius norm.
+The rank K NMF approximates a positive matrix $P \in \mathbb{R}+^{V \times D}$ as the product of two positive matrices $B\Theta$ , $B \in \mathbb{R}{+}^{V \times K}$ , and $\Theta \in \mathbb{R}{+}^{K \times D}$ .
+The quality of the approximation is assessed using different versions of loss functions; for example, I-divergence or Frobenius norm.
 If $B\Theta = P$ , then $(B, \Theta)$ are said to provide an exact NMF of P. If $(B, \Theta)$ minimize the loss functions, but $B\Theta \neq P$ , then they are said to provide an approximate NMF.

-&lt;sup>6This procedure is tantamount to '(machine) learning' the range of values of the functional $\lambda$ via random sampling as in Montiel Olea and Nesbit (2021).
+&lt;sup>6This procedure is tantamount to "(machine) learning" the range of values of the functional $\lambda$ via random sampling as in Montiel Olea and Nesbit (2021).

-Algorithm 2 tries to alleviate the computational burden by optimizing $\lambda$ only over the NMFs of the Maximum Likelihood estimator of the population term-document frequency matrix.
-This second algorithm is computationally less demanding, but its justification is more complicated.
-In finite samples, the algorithm simply reports the range of the function $\lambda$ over all possible Maximum Likelihood estimators of the model's parameters.
+the function $\lambda$ over all possible maximum likelihood estimators of the model's parameters.
 In large samples, it approximates the range of posterior means with high probability, but only under a sequence where V and D are fixed and the number of words per document grows large (Theorem 3).

-To illustrate the applicability of our algorithms, we revisit Hansen, McMahon and Prat (2018)'s (henceforth, HMP) work on the effects of increased 'transparency' on the 'conformity' of members of the FOMC.
+To illustrate the applicability of our algorithms, we revisit Hansen, McMahon, and Prat (2018)'s (henceforth, HMP) work on the effects of increased "transparency" on the "conformity" of members of the FOMC.
 In particular, we focus on the Federal Reserve's October 1993 decision to release past and future transcripts of the FOMC.
 The question of interest is how the change in transparency affected the discussion inside the committee.
 In particular, we focus on the difference between the average Herfindahl index in the meetings before and after October 1993.
 The off-the-shelf implementation of the LDA model yields an estimated change in the Herfindahl index of 31% with a 95% credible interval of [29%, 33%].
 The range of posterior means obtained after applying Algorithm 1 is [23%, 32%], and the 95% robust credible set is [19%, 35%].
 Thus, we argue that the robust implementation of the LDA model does not alter the qualitative results obtained from its off-the-shelf implementation.
-Section F.1 of the Online Appendix analyzes other functionals of interest that do not have the same degree of robustness.
+Appendix E1 of the Supplemental Appendix (Ke, Montiel Olea, and Nesbit (2024)) analyzes other functionals of interest that do not have the same degree of robustness.

-Although the discussion on this paper focuses on the LDA model, our results are also applicable to other topic models; see Blei and Lafferty (2009), Blei (2012) for excellent reviews on this subject.
-It is important to mention, however, that the approach herein suggested differs quite significantly from the most recent literature on topic models, which circumvents the model's lack of identification by imposing additional restrictions on the model's parameter space; most notably, by assuming the existence of anchor words as in Arora, Ge and Moitra (2012) and Arora et al.
+Although the discussion on this paper focuses on the LDA model, our results are also applicable to other topic models; see Blei and Lafferty (2009) and Blei (2012) for excellent reviews on this subject.
+It is important to mention, however, that the approach herein suggested differs quite significantly from the most recent literature on topic models, which circumvents the model's lack of identification by imposing additional restrictions on the model's parameter space; most notably, by assuming the existence of anchor words as in Arora, Ge, and Moitra (2012) and Arora, Ge, Kannan, and Moitra (2016).

-(2016).
 Broadly speaking, anchor words are defined as special terms in the vocabulary that are exclusive to each specific topic.
-The existence of anchor words allows the construction of non-Bayesian estimators for the topic distributions with provable optimal statistical performance guarantees, see the recent work of Bing, Bunea and Wegkamp (2020a), Bing, Bunea and Wegkamp (2020b) and Ke and Wang (2022).
+The existence of anchor words allows the construction of non-Bayesian estimators for the topic distributions with provable optimal statistical performance guarantees; see the recent work of Bing, Bunea, and Wegkamp (2020a), Bing, Bunea, and Wegkamp (2020b), and Ke and Wang (2022).